Elizabeth Warren: The government listens too much 'to rich guys who don't want to pay taxes'

 Elizabeth Warren: When they're just trying to say, "the only thing that matters is the bottom line, profits, profits, profits, and whoever you have to step over to get there, and however many hardworking people you have to lay off to get there," then I think that's a problem.

-That two cent wealth tax would mean we could pay for universal childcare for every baby in this country.
+That 2 cent wealth tax would mean we could pay for universal child care for every baby in this country.
 That would be life-transformative for those babies who got high quality, early education experiences and get ready for kindergarten.
 It would be life-transformative for their mamas and their daddies who could finish school, who could move to a part-time job, who could move from a part-time job to a full-time job.
-The way I've set it up, it would be life-transformative for all of the childcare workers and preschool teachers who would see their wages go up substantially, so they'd be paid the professional wages they deserve.
+The way I've set it up, it would be life-transformative for all of the child care workers and preschool teachers who would see their wages go up substantially, so they'd be paid the professional wages they deserve.
 And that would mean a lot of money back into the economy.

 It's about values.
 Two cents with the millionaires and billionaires, or invest that money in every one of our children and in growing our economy.